isabella232/OctoStyle/index.md

 layout: home-page
 ---

 Everybody at Octopus writes whether it's documentation, blog posts, CLI help text, marketing copy, pitches, support emails, or text within the product itself.
-This guide aims to be a quick reference for the conventions we use at Octopus and as a useful resource to keep us consistent whenever we're unsure how to write or structure a piece of text.
+This guide is a quick reference for the conventions we use at Octopus, and a resource to keep us consistent whenever we're unsure how to write or structure a piece of text.

 The style guide includes the following sections: